Bo0sted/navidrome-coverart-proxy/README.md

 - **The backend never goes public.** Navidrome is reachable only over the shared internal Docker network.
-The proxy is the only host that can talk to it, so its address, ports, and the service itself never touch the internet — and the share tokens it emits are useless to anyone who can't already reach the backend.
+The proxy is the only host that can talk to it, so its address, ports, and the service itself never touch the internet, and the share tokens it emits are useless to anyone who can't already reach the backend.
-- **A strict endpoint allowlist.** Only the three cover-art paths are recognized.
-  Every other path gets a 404 the proxy generates itself, so it never reaches Navidrome — no traversal, no pass-through fallback, no route to the library or admin API.
+- **A strict endpoint allowlist.** Only the three cover-art paths are recognized: the metadata lookup, the cover-art image, and the share-image path.
+Every other path gets a 404 the proxy generates itself, so it never reaches Navidrome, with no traversal, no pass-through fallback, and no route to the library or admin API.
 - **Method-aware routing.** Each path accepts one method (metadata is POST-only, images are GET/HEAD).
 Wrong verbs are rejected before the backend is contacted.
 - **Input validation on everything forwarded.** Only a fixed query-parameter set